BLUE HORIZON 1261

 "I don't look at it that way, Captain," Ms. Davies countered.
 "Space may be vast and relatively empty, but it's sure to hold mysteries and adventures that even a mundane cargo freighter is likely to have.
 I have plenty of hobbies and interests to keep my time occupied during the quiet times, but the dream of getting out into space has been a longtime interest."

-"Well, I agree that we probably need more than just a First Aid kit on board," the captain replied.
+"Well, I agree that we probably need more than just a First Aid kit on board," the wolf replied.
 "I enjoy the space travel myself, so I can understand your wish to get out there."
 He looked down at the slateboard on the table before him and tapped out a few commands.
 He turned it around, slid it toward her and said, "This is the standard crew application and contract, so you can take a look at them here and fill out your information.
 The salary for the position you want is listed at the bottom of the contract, as are the standard benefits for my crew."

 "Thank you."
 The woman began reading the information before her and Merlin gave her time by drinking his coffee and idly gazing out the café's large glass window across the room that looked out across the spaceport.